 Greeters are friendly, outgoing individuals who enjoy engaging with the public and helping people feel welcomed at the Newberry.
 Greeters will assist guests in wayfinding and provide information about the Newberry’s research, collections, and programs.
-They also answer incoming phone calls and maintain the greeter desk.
-Volunteers are needed Monday - Saturday.
 This is a primarily seated position, but requires some movement throughout the lobby.
 Ideal volunteers are comfortable talking to people, sharing information, and problem solving.
 The ability to engage diverse audiences is important.
 Volunteers are needed Tuesday - Saturday from 10 am - 4 pm.
 We are especially in need of weekday volunteers.

-The Newberry’s Rosenberg Bookshop in the Newberry Library is looking for volunteers with retail experience to assist in maintaining merchandise, handling sales, assisting clients, and taking special orders.
+The Rosenberg Bookshop in the Newberry Library is a unique store that features books and gifts related to the Newberry’s collection.
+Volunteers assist in merchandising, handling sales, and assisting clients.
 A love of bookshops, books, and working with the public are important.
 Volunteers with retail experience are preferred.
 Volunteers are needed Wednesday - Saturday.
 Volunteers will need to be able to move throughout the bookshop occasionally and help move boxes.

-Docents take guests throughout the Newberry’s five story building, showcasing the history of the Newberry family, the building, and the collections.
-This position is ideal for people who enjoy engaging through storytelling and can connect with a diverse range of guests.
-Public tours are held on Tuesdays and Thursdays at 3 pm and Saturdays at 10:30.
+Docents take guests on tours of the Newberry building and of exhibitions.
+This is a dynamic role for people who enjoy storytelling and connecting the public with the humanities.
 Docents also assist with private tours for school and community groups.
 Docents will need to be able to stand and move around the library for at least an hour.
 Information about current tours can be found here.
 We are not currently recruiting for our docent program.

 Book Fair Volunteers

 More information about volunteering for Book Fair will be available in the spring of 2022.